Protection of Czechoslovak borders during the Cold War: History and development

 The barrier typically lay around 100 m inside the actual boundary line.
 As the fence was not visible from there at some places, curious or careless West German strollers often overlooked border markers and mistakenly entered Czechoslovak territory, leading to their arrest.

-Occurrences such as the drama at the West German embassy in Prague, where thousands of East Germans were hiding, wore down the patience of the Czechoslovak authorities, who eventually gave in, allowed all East Germans travel directly to West Germany from 3 November 1989, thus breaking the Iron Curtain.
+Occurrences such as the autumn 1989 drama at the West German embassy in Prague, where thousands of East Germans were hiding, wore down the patience of the Czechoslovak authorities, who eventually gave in and allowed all East Germans to travel directly to West Germany from 3 November 1989, thus breaking the Iron Curtain.

 On 17 November 1989, the Velvet Revolution took place.
 The barbed wire on the borders with East Germany and Austria was removed from 5 December onward, and from 11 December the Czechoslovak fortifications on the West German border were dismantled.

-The Czech Republic, Slovakia, Germany, and Austria are now all part of the Schengen Agreement, which allows border crossing without identity checks.
+The Czech Republic, Slovakia (which was established after the 1993 disestablishment of Czechoslovakia), Germany and Austria are now all part of the Schengen Agreement, which allows border crossing without identity checks.

+Deaths on the border

+According to estimates, over a thousand people died between the Czech-German and Czech-Austrian border between May 1945 and November 1989.

+Civilians killed

+This includes an estimated 390 civilians, the majority of whom died in intentional attempts to escape.
+Occasionally, civilians died in accidental border crossings, or simply as the result of accidents.
+The number of civilian fatalities between May 1945 and January 1948 is unclear, but is estimated to be around 80-110.
+This relatively high number is a result of the high volume of people smuggling that took place during the period.
+Furthermore, many of the Germans expelled from Czechoslovakia sought to return to their old homes to retrieve property or visit friends and relatives in their homeland.

+Between 1948 and 1989, 280 people are reported to have died across Czechoslovakia's borders with both the West and the German Democratic Republic.
+Many of these were deserting soldiers.